The Preliminary Science on Stress And Cannabis

-Researchers believe CBD to play a specific role in improving stress responses by increasing serotonin levels.
-This non-intoxicating cannabinoid has demonstrated its ability to bind to, and activate, the 5-HT1A serotonin receptor.
+Researchers believe CBD plays a specific role in improving stress responses.
+The working theory is that CBD increases serotonin levels.
+This non-intoxicating cannabinoid binds to, and activates, the 5-HT1A serotonin receptor.
 Activation of the 5-HT1A receptor then initiates serotonin production, increasing serotonin levels.

 Researchers have even shown chronic stress to significantly reduce levels of 5-HT receptor neurotransmission, reducing the sensitivity of 5-HT1a and lowering serotonin activity.